This chapter was updated in June 2022 to reflect the changes in Adoption.

 The Adoption Support Plan should include any proposed financial support, how the amount has been calculated, where it is to be paid in instalments - the frequency of payment, the period over which it will be paid and when the first payment is to be made, the conditions and the consequences of failing to meet them and the arrangements for review, variation and termination, (see Section 9, Financial Support ).

-Once a proposed Adoption Support Plan has the approval of the Head of Service, LAC, Permanency and Placements a copy should be sent to the proposed recipients of the support, as well as to any party involved in the delivery of the plan.
+Once a proposed Adoption Support Plan has the approval of the Head of Service for Corporate Parenting, a copy should be sent to the proposed recipients of the support, as well as to any party involved in the delivery of the plan.

 The recipients of the proposed support should be given 10 working days to consider the proposals and make representations to the local authority about the proposed plan.
-Any representations made should be considered by the Team Manager, Adoption in consultation with the Head of Service, LAC, Permanency and Placements, who will amend the draft plan as appropriate and inform the recipients of the outcome of their considerations.
+Any representations made should be considered by the Head of Corporate Parenting in Merton and the Head of Service in Adopt London South who will amend the draft plan as appropriate and inform the recipients of the outcome of their considerations.

-In relation to proposed agency adoptive placements, the proposed Adoption Support Plan will be submitted to the Adoption, Fostering and Permanence Panel when the proposed placement of a child with particular prospective adopters is recommended.
+In relation to proposed Adopt London South adoptive placements, the proposed Adoption Support Plan will be submitted to the Adoption, Panel when the proposed placement of a child with particular prospective adopters is recommended.
 The final Adoption Support Plan will be approved, taking into account any advice given by the Adoption, Fostering and Permanence Panel.
 See Placement for Adoption Procedure.

 In relation to other situations in which adoption support is proposed, the Adoption Support Plan will be approved by the ADM.